ericgalbarn/digital-banking-user-funnel-retention/README.md

 ## 📌 Project Overview

-This is an engineering-focused analytics solution built to optimize the user onboarding experience and long-term retention within **ABBank's Digital Banking platform**.
+This is an engineering-focused analytics solution built to optimize the user onboarding experience and long-term retention within **Digital Banking platform**.
 By implementing **Conversion Funnel Analysis** and **Cohort Retention Analysis**, this project identifies critical bottlenecks in the digital registration (eKYC) pipeline and evaluates user loyalty over time.

 ---